 In recent years, a new type of metric called “altmetrics” has emerged.
-Altmetrics demonstrate what kind of attention an article has received in non-traditional sources such as social media, online news sources, blogs, social policy and other non-academic sources.
-Altmetrics, also known as alternative metrics or article-level metrics, complement traditional citation counts and the h-Index.
+Altmetrics demonstrates what kind of attention an article has received in non-traditional sources such as social media, online news sources, blogs, social policy and other non-academic sources.
+Altmetrics, also known as alternative metrics or article-level metrics, complements traditional citation counts and the h-Index.

-Almetrics can be used to demonstrate your broader impact as a researcher and to provide evidence of engagement and social impact.
-It also allows you to track the discussion about a particular article you or others have published.
+Almetrics can be used to demonstrate your broader impact as a researcher and to provide evidence of social impact and engagement.

-Altmetrics gives you information on real time immediate feedback on attention to scholarly content.
-It is early indication of research impact and attention.
+Altmetrics provides you with real time information on the attention being given to your scholarly content.
 It tracks attention to a broad range research outputs.
-It includes non-academic engagement, which is important to broader impact.
-It tracks the use of research within policy.
+It can also track the use of your research within policy.

 Altmetrics information is now displayed in many subscription databases such as Science Direct.